U.S. health regulator approves Teva's migraine drug

-(Reuters) - Israeli drugmaker Teva Pharmaceutical Industries on Friday received approval from the U.S. Food and Drug Administration to sell its new migraine treatment, a key drug the company has been banking on to help revive its fortunes.
+Sept 14 (Reuters) - Israeli drugmaker Teva Pharmaceutical Industries on Friday received approval here from the U.S. Food and Drug Administration to sell its new migraine treatment, a key drug the company has been banking on to help revive its fortunes.

 The world’s largest generic drugmaker had hoped to receive approval for the injectable drug, fremanezumab, by June.
 Its release was delayed due to U.S. regulatory concerns about the manufacturing process at the South Korean plant of its development partner Celltrion.